malcrom/WaypointCreator/README.md

 # ![logo](https://github.com/malcrom/WaypointCreator/blob/master/images/loaded_file.png)

-You can now search through the movement packets by all or by entry.
-As shown below.
+You can now search through the movement packets by all, leaving the entry textbox blank, or you can input a creature entry to narrow the search as shown below.

 # ![logo](https://github.com/malcrom/WaypointCreator/blob/master/images/search_all.png)
 # ![logo](https://github.com/malcrom/WaypointCreator/blob/master/images/search_entry.png)

+You will see a list of guids the program has collected movement packets for, if any, and selecting one of the guids, by clicking on it, you will see its collected movement packets displayed in a list and on a grid.

+More to come...